‘It just made me feel so good’: Senior prom a success - Shelby County Reporter

 Bradberry said she had not been able to get out and do a lot over the past year, so this event carried the extra significance of spending time with others and dancing instead of worrying about the pandemic.

 “The whole thing was wonderful and set up so nice,” Bradberry said.
 “They had beautiful flowers for the gentlemen that were there and corsage wristbands for the ladies.
 They had roses that were beautiful that they gave to us.
-There was so much good food and a lot people that were very friendly, and made me feel very special.
+There was so much good food and a lot people that were very friendly and made me feel very special.
 It was a wonderful time.”

-Mike Carroll, another guest at the event, said the he often frequents senior activities when they are available.
-Unfortunately, he said they tend to lack the thrill he is looking for.
-However, this dance was different for him.
+Mike Carroll, another guest at the event, said he often frequents senior activities when they are available.
+Unfortunately, he said they tend to lack the thrill he is looking for; however, this dance was different for him.

 “I have been to other senior proms of that nature and it would be boring as everything,” Carroll lamented.
 “I went into this one with that same thing in mind.
 But actually, I really enjoyed myself.”